Table of Contents

 This is a roadmap for physicians who want to learn AI in healthcare.
 It covers essential programming skills in Python, machine learning and deep learning basics, and finally, healthcare-specific machine learning and deep learning applications.

 If you applied these five steps with patience, you have already completed the hardest part.
 Most people start with excitement and quit after a few weeks.
 Because it is not as easy as reading here.
 Only a small percent of learners complete the roadmap.
-Next, I would recommend you to read “How to Get Better in AI: 6 Suggestions for Beginners” post.
+Next, I recommend you read the “How to Get Better in AI: 6 Suggestions for Beginners” post.